 Changes to NSW bonus bet regulations

-From 4th January 2016, changes have been made to the NSW Racing Administration Regulation that will have implications for NSW bettors.
+Update 2019: In 2018, the New South Wales government banned the advertising of all betting inducements to NSW residents.
 The change in legislation effectively means that NSW punters can no longer benefit from the following promotions offered by licensed Australian betting operators:

-There has been no change to free bets offered to new customers that register a new account.
-The Regulation already excludes these offers to NSW residents, as it does to Victorian, South Australian and Western Australian residents.
-However, Victorian residents remain unaffected by the NSW regulatory change and are still able to benefit from bonus bets offered by bookmakers that are not an inducement to open a new account.
+The amendment means that free bets offered to new customers that register a new account, are no longer available to NSW residents.
+Victorian residents remain unaffected by the NSW regulatory change and are still able to benefit from bonus bets offered by bookmakers that are not an inducement to open a new account.